UK Trade Agreements and Preferential Tariff Rates

 Preferential vs Non-Preferential Origin

-It's worth understanding that there are two different concepts of origin in trade: preferential and non-preferential.
+There are two different concepts of origin in trade: preferential and non-preferential.
 Preferential origin is used to claim reduced duty rates under an FTA.
 Non-preferential origin is used for other purposes — such as trade statistics, anti-dumping measures, and country-of-origin labelling requirements.
 The rules for determining each can differ, and a product may have different origins for different purposes.

 Not all goods will qualify for preference even if they come from an FTA country.
 Complex supply chains, insufficient local processing, or lack of documentation can all mean that the standard MFN rate applies.
 If you're regularly importing from FTA countries, it's worth auditing your supply chain to understand what actually qualifies.